SELECT from the sevvo UI.

 1. Provision an agent deployment

-In the op-data UI, open Settings → Agent deployments and click Provision. op-data creates a dedicated WorkOS Connect M2M client for this deployment and returns three values:OP_WORKOS_CLIENT_IDOP_WORKOS_CLIENT_SECRETOP_WORKOS_AUTHKIT_BASE_URL
+In the sevvo UI, open Settings → Agent deployments and click Provision. sevvo creates a deployment token for this agent and reveals it once:SEVVO_AGENT_TOKEN

 2. Run the agent

 The agent ships as a single Docker image.
-The minimum configuration is four environment variables plus a Postgres database URL for the agent’s own state:temporal-worker connected followed by
+The minimum configuration is the deployment token:tenant-{orgId} followed by

 See Deploying the agent for the full reference — TLS